Welcome to this online course creation guide - everything you need to know about making your course.

 Courses vary in size and complexity a lot.
 The following table gives a rough guide:

 If you know a subject inside out, and can just turn on the camera and start talking then course creation is going to be faster.
-On the other hand, if you will need to undertake significant research, consult with others, test out theories with potential users, then naturally that will be a more labor-intensive project.
+On the other hand, if you will need to undertake significant research, prepare case study material, consult with others, test out theories with potential users, then naturally that will be a more labor-intensive project.

 If you already have a workflow in place, you can churn out videos production-line style.
-However, if you’ve never recorded yourself before, you’ll have to establish the right workflow for you (more on this in section 9)
+However, if it is your first time recording yourself, you'll have to establish the right workflow for you (more on this in section 9).
+The good news is that picking up these kinds of new skills is relatively easy with modern software and equipment.

 If you already know the material and your course is relatively brief (say under 2 hours), then it's possible to create a course in a weekend.
 My courses on machine learning took me about 150 hours each, because I had to do considerable research and prepared example code for a lot of the lectures (which is time-consuming).
 In one case I worked more intensively and completed the course in 3 months (working on it part-time evenings and weekends).
 In another case I spread the creation process out over 6 months.
 We'll discuss the pros and cons of intense working vs. "slow-burn" in section 9.